Vladimir Iorikh: Western Australia

 As of August 2017, Pala provided a large amount of financing to the Australian mining company Altura Mining Limited's Pilgangoora Lithium Project ('Altura Project'), which is owned by the firm Pilbara Minerals Limited, to develop a lithium-tantalum mine at Pilgangoora in Pilbara, Western Australia, which is 120 km south of Port Hedland, Western Australia, and is 55 km from Pilbara Minerals’ flagship Tabba Tabba Tantalum Project.
 The mine was placed on care and maintenance at the end of 2024 due to low lithium price.

-Papau New Guinea
+Papua New Guinea

 In 2019, his firm Pala gained control of Cobalt 27 and renamed it Nickel 28 Capital Corporation.
 In 2019, Cobalt 27 owned an 8.56% stake in the joint venture at Ramu on the north coast of Papua New Guinea near Madang.
 In 2018, Ramu produced 3,275 tonnes of cobalt and 35,355 tonnes of nickel, and the Metallurgical Corporation of China in 2012 financed, constructed, and commissioned the mine as a majority-owner and operator for $2.1 billion, which at the time was China’s largest overseas mining investment.